kgisl/pythonFDP/manual/lab7-kgashok.py.md

 ## Post-Lab Questions

 0. Rewrite the code to use only `lists` and not a `dictionary`.
 Or vice versa.
+1. You are not allowed to use another data element to remove duplicates.
+That is, remove the duplicates in-place.
+Is this possible?

 ## Bonus 1